thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ### Low-Level Command Interception

-A low-level command interceptor is also provided for EF Core ≥ 3.0.
+A low-level command interceptor is also provided for Entity Framework Core.

 In order to audit low-level operations like *reads*, *stored procedure calls* and *non-query commands*, you can attach the provided `AuditCommandInterceptor` to your `DbContext` configuration.